 Goker Aydin serves as the vice dean for faculty and research in the Carey Business School and as a professor of Operations Management & Business Analytics.
 Using mathematical models to gain insights into inventory and pricing decisions, Goker’s research is driven by the demand and supply uncertainty facing both retailers and their suppliers.
 His recent research deals with how firms can proactively manage the supply risk, with a particular focus on the role of social responsibility initiatives in improving supply chain performance.

-As vice dean for humanities and social sciences, Christopher Cannon serves as a liaison with the chairs of all humanities and social science departments, assisting in faculty hiring and retention, and support the dean in furthering the mission of the Krieger School of Arts and Sciences.
-The Bloomberg Distinguished Professor of Medieval Literature and Culture in the Departments of English & Classics, he is a scholar of language and literature and one of the world’s leading experts on 14th-century poet Geoffrey Chaucer.
+As vice dean for social sciences, Yingyao Hu serves as a liaison with the chairs of all social science departments, assisting in faculty hiring and retention, and supports the dean in furthering the mission of the Krieger School of Arts and Sciences.
+As the Krieger-Eisenhower Professor of Economics, Dr. Hu focuses his research in the fields of micro-econometrics, empirical industrial organization, and labor economics.

 Vice Dean for Natural Sciences